Rancho Cordova, California: History

 There were also way stations along the Coloma Road, such as the 14 Mile House, built on the Coloma Road in 1850 by Mr. Rush, the original builder of Deterding's 15 Mile House.

 In 1852 early settlement of the Mills area included a two-story inn owned by Louis Lepetit.
 Four stage lines came through there, and split, with two going southeast to Placerville, and two following the river to Coloma.
 In the 1880s a fire destroyed the inn, and Mr. Lepetit may have rebuilt across the road on the north side.

 A strong community of vineyards and orchards had grown up between the 1850s and the 1880s.
 Maps of the area show the familiar names of Studarus, Williamson, Mendonca, Kelley, Carroll, Shields, Dauenhauer, Lauridson, Kilgore, and Deterding.
 The list goes on with names that to a small extent, have been preserved as place names.
 John Studarus was one of the early settlers.
 He had thirteen children.
 The presumed eldest, Charles, operated the family farms; John Jr., the second or third eldest, purchased five acres of land at Hangtown Crossing, near Lepetit's site, and built a hotel.
 In 1911, he built the present day Mills Station.
 It was a general commercial building, housing a tavern and grocery store.
 The second floor was a large ballroom, where he celebrated the opening of the building by issuing an open invitation to everyone around to attend a grand ball.
 The building also housed the Post Office, and two of his children, William Henry and Helen, both ran the Post Office at various times.

-William Henry Studarus died perhaps in the late 1970s, and Helen Studarus McCray, whom everyone remembers as the Post Mistress, died in 1982 or 1983.
-William Henry also helped his father run the store, selling groceries, hardware, and gasoline.
-At sometime prior to the war, the county established a branch of the free library, which local residents also remember coming to.

-In 1949 Mills Station was bought by Mr. and Mrs. Lerch, parents of later Fire Chief Bob Lerch and famous baseball player Randy Lerch.
-Their daughter, Mrs. Doris Lauridson, held her wedding reception in the ballroom on the second floor in 1950.
-The general store, library, and gas station continued to serve the community.
-Mills Fire Department has been photographed several times with its fire trucks and firemen on parade out front.
-Gasoline was sold there (the pumps are visible in the 1952 photo).
-The building that previously sat across the street, housing the Sharp Shop, was a fire house, along with another small building on the east side of Routiers Road between Folsom Blvd. and Horn Road.
-The Sharp Shop, a lawn mower repair business, was finally demolished in about 2002.
-At that time it had deteriorated and the original walls had been replaced with corrugated metal panels, leaving virtually nothing of the original structure.